-During 2016, we determined that net sales and use taxes of \$6,229 were probable of being assessed related to a number of jurisdictions with respect to revenues in the year ended December 31, 2016 and prior years.
-As a result, in the fourth quarter of 2016, we recorded an estimated sales and use tax liability of \$10,108, including interest of approximately \$914 as well as an estimated sales and use tax receivable of \$3,879 related to estimated recoverability of amounts due from customers.
+During 2017 and 2016, the Company estimated that a sales and use tax liability of \$8,522 and \$10,108 was probable related to a number of taxing jurisdictions with respect to revenues in the respective years ended December 31, and prior years.
+For the year ended December 31, 2017 and 2016, we recognized net sales and use tax expense of \$345 and \$6,229, including interest of approximately \$244 and \$914, respectively.
+In addition, we determined an estimated sales tax receivable of \$2,705 and \$3,879 as of December 31, 2017 and 2016, respectively, related to estimated recoverability of amounts due from customers.
 Additional future information obtained from the applicable jurisdictions or audits by one or more taxing authorities may affect our estimate of our sales and use tax liability.
 There can be no assurance that we will not be subject to sales and use taxes or related penalties for past sales in jurisdictions where we currently believe no such taxes are required.